Last Updated on January 8, 2026 by The Insurance Pros

 - Theft or vandalism

-Two coverage options:
+Two common coverage options:

-- Actual Cash Value (ACV)—Reimburses depreciated value
+- Actual Cash Value (ACV): reimburses depreciated value

 Loss of Use